The Bedtime Stories We Tell Ourselves and Others: Part 3 of 4

 Today they read things like this on podcasts and on sleep apps

 Gainsborough wasn’t writing to illuminate.
-He was writing to have status as an expert in an in-demand field while maintaining some personal safety.
-The quickest way to end up on a list of people to kill is to say something about a heated topic clearly and distinctly.
+I’d guess he was writing to have status as an expert in an in-demand field while maintaining some personal safety.
+I doubt that it’s possible to write so drily unless you try.
+The fact is that the quickest way to end up on a list of people to kill is to say something about a heated topic clearly and distinctly.

 If the intent was to illuminate, his publisher would have hired an editor to punch the manuscript up.